 “Everything will work exactly as it was before,” Perez says.
 “If you have Bluetooth enabled or Bluetooth availability on your existing readers, you can continue using your mobile keys, too.”

-In addition, companies deciding to use a Genea access control takeover will benefit from a wide variety of API integrations and an intuitive user interface.
+In addition, companies deciding to use a Genea Security takeover will benefit from a wide variety of API integrations and an intuitive user interface.
 Integrations include notification, video, visitor and identity management systems.

 The user interface comes complete with dozens of features, including Badge Design and Printing, Custom Roles and Attributes, Global Dashboard and more.

 To learn more about how a cloud-based access control takeover may be right for you, speak with one of our knowledgeable Genea experts and download a whitepaper to see the current systems we can take over.